Skinny pig: Unique traits

-Hairless guinea pigs are not significantly different physiologically from regular haired guinea pigs, although they need to eat more to maintain body heat.
+Hairless skinny guinea pigs are not significantly different physiologically from regular haired guinea pigs, although they need to eat more to maintain body heat.
 The optimal temperature range for a hairless guinea pig is 68 to 79 F, which is slightly higher than the optimal temperature range for the haired guinea pig.

 Their sensitive skin has very much the same appearance as human skin, but has the same needs as normal guinea pig skin.
 Exposed skin is vulnerable to sunburn, other injuries and fungal infections unless precautions are taken.
-Skinny pigs have also been found to have an increased risk of some eye diseases when compared to haired guinea pigs.
-Skinny pigs should be housed indoors, and they are usually kept with nesting materials such as a blanket or cloth bag for heat conservation.
-The breeding protocol for Skinny pigs requires outcrossing to haired carriers at least every other generation.
+Skinny guinea pigs have also been found to have an increased risk of some eye diseases when compared to haired guinea pigs.
+Skinny guinea pigs should be housed indoors, and they are usually kept with nesting materials such as a blanket or cloth bag for heat conservation.
+The breeding protocol for skinny guinea pigs requires outcrossing to haired carriers at least every other generation.
 This is an important step in the breeding process, which makes them a poor choice for novice breeders.
-Skinny pigs are born nearly hairless and must maintain the same level of hair through their life.
+Skinny guinea pigs are born nearly hairless and must maintain the same level of hair through their life.

 "Werewolf" is a slang term for skinny pigs with more hair than usual, extending up over the face and onto the neck and shoulders.
 Extremely hairy werewolf skinny pigs will have hair all the way down to their rump.
 Werewolves typically gain and lose fur based on hormone levels, especially hormones related to pregnancy.